Adobe ImageReady

-Adobe ImageReady is a discontinued bitmap graphics editor that was shipped with Adobe Photoshop for six years.
+Adobe ImageReady was a bitmap graphics editor that was shipped with Adobe Photoshop for six years.
 It was available for Windows, Classic Mac OS and Mac OS X from 1998 to 2007.
 ImageReady was designed for web development and closely interacted with Photoshop.

 Function

 ImageReady was designed for web development rather than effects-intensive photo manipulation.
 To that end, ImageReady has specialized features such as animated GIF creation, image compression optimization, image slicing, adding rollover effects, and HTML generation.

 Photoshop versions with which ImageReady was released have an "Edit in ImageReady" button that enables editing of image directly in ImageReady.
 ImageReady, in turn, has an "Edit in Photoshop" button.

 ImageReady has strong resemblances to Photoshop; it can even use the same set of Photoshop filters.
 One set of tools that does not resemble the Photoshop tools, however, is the Image Map set of tools, indicated by a shape or arrow with a hand that varied depending upon the version.
 This toolbox has several features not found in Photoshop, including: